-Senate Bill 16 aims to regulate the participation of school districts in interscholastic athletic associations by requiring these associations to adhere to public records and open meetings laws.
-Specifically, the bill stipulates that no school district can be a member of an interscholastic athletic association unless that association opts to be governed by the state's public records and open meetings laws.
-The bill defines an interscholastic athletic association as either a nonprofit, unincorporated association or a nonstock, nonprofit corporation that organizes athletic events for students in grades 9 to 12 in public schools.
-It also includes provisions that allow these associations to withhold certain records related to individual referees and pupils.
+Senate Bill 16 aims to amend existing statutes regarding the governance of interscholastic athletic associations in Wisconsin.
+The bill stipulates that no school district can be a member of an interscholastic athletic association unless that association chooses to be governed by the state's public records and open meetings laws.
+It defines an interscholastic athletic association as either a nonprofit, unincorporated association or a nonstock, nonprofit corporation that organizes athletic events for students in grades 9 to 12 in public schools.
+The bill also includes provisions that allow these associations to withhold certain records related to individual referees and pupils from public inspection.

 Statutes affected: